Hermonella/Rename-After-first-image/README.md

 If it does not find any useful data, it will ignore that folder and continue.

 ## This script will also remove the PATH_LENGTH limit om windows.
+This is to remove the problem with accessing folders with really long names.

 ## How to use: